Materials

 5. If desired, adjust the Studs Per Tile and Pattern values to change how the material looks.

-For parts, you can use a custom material just like any other material, applying it to selected parts or using it as a paint tool.
+For parts, you can use a custom material just like any other material, applying it to selected parts through the Material widget or the Material Manager

 You can also apply the new material to a part by setting its MaterialVariant property in the Properties window.
 In this case, Studio automatically sets its Material property to the base material you chose when creating the material.